nickreich/methods2/pages/grades.md

 ---
 layout: page
-title: Biostat Methods 2
+title: Grades
-tagline: grading
+tagline: Spring, 2014
 ---

 ####Types of Assignments and Activities, with Grade Contributions